abdshomad/gpu-cluster-with-ray-and-vllm/docs/guides/checkmk-configuration-guides.md

 ### 5.3 Verify Activation

-1. After activation, navigate to **Monitor** > **All hosts**
+1. After activation, you'll see:
+   - Status: **"Activated"** and **"This site is up-to-date"**
+   - All pending changes are now active

+2. **Important**: You may see a DNS lookup warning:
+   - Warning: "Cannot lookup IP address of 'prometheus-server' via DNS"
+   - **This is normal and expected** for Prometheus special agent hosts
+   - Prometheus special agents don't use DNS - they connect directly via the configured URL
+   - Monitoring will work correctly despite this warning

-2. You should see your new host (e.g., `prometheus-server`)
+3. Navigate to **Monitor** > **All hosts** to see your new host
-3. Click on the host to view its services
-4. Services should start appearing as CheckMK queries Prometheus
+4. Services will appear once CheckMK's monitoring engine queries Prometheus (typically within 1-5 minutes)

 ## Step 6: Verify Service Discovery and Monitoring